wesleytodd/YeoPress/README.md

 - Install WordPress as a Git submodule for easy version controled updates
 - Theme init hooks for when you install a new theme
 - Permission setting on install
-- *Coming Soon* Grunt tasks for some down and dirty WP tasks
+- *Coming Soon* Grunt tasks for some other WP tasks

 ## How To Use